-Following our blog exploring recruitment in Guildford, we switch our attention to Brighton, another of the cities The Recruitment Lab operates in.
+Following our blog exploring recruitment in Guildford, we switch our attention to recruitment in Brighton, another of the cities The Recruitment Lab operates in.

-We take a dip into the sea and the job landscape in the area to see what employers and jobseekers face.
+We take a dip into the sea and the job landscape to see what local employers and job seekers face and why recruitment in Brighton is not straightforward.

 Local Party Politics